[Review] Black Sword Hack – Ultimate Chaos Edition

 and released by The Merry Mushmen.

 It isn’t often that I look to review books outside of the vast library of Stormbringer (and Elric!)
-RPG supplements that I’m yet to critique here, but given the recent positive murmurings I’ve heard about Black Sword Hack – and its eligibility replicate old school gaming of the Eternal Champion – I thought it was worth taking a look at.
+RPG supplements that I’m yet to critique, but given the recent positive murmurings about Black Sword Hack – and its potential to replicate the old-school gaming style of Eternal Champion roleplaying – I thought why not take some time out of my busy schedule and take a look at it.

 Initial observations

-But while these costs might make me cringe, the art and design of BLACK SWORD HACK – Ultimate Chaos Edition pretty much makes up for it, being pack full of the lone artist’s (Goran Gligovic) beautiful work.
-Better still the pdfs come in many different versions, including one that provides a two-page spread view, allowing the reader to fully appreciate the art in the glorious format it was obviously created in.
-It is these sorts of design decisions that shows the flexibility and thinking available to smaller publishers like Merry Mushmen, ensuring they stand out from the crowd and deliver quality.
+But while these costs might make me cringe, the art and design of BLACK SWORD HACK – Ultimate Chaos Edition pretty much makes up for it, being packed full of Goran Gligovic’s – the book’s lone artist – beautiful work.
+Better still the PDFs come in many different layout versions, including one that provides a two-page spread view, allowing the reader to fully appreciate all the art in the glorious format it was obviously created in.
+It is these sorts of design decisions that demonstrate the flexibility and thinking available to smaller publishers like Merry Mushmen and does a lot to ensure they stand out from the crowd in terms of their quality.

 So what is Black Sword Hack and can you play Stormbringer with it?